ForeverDev/newspyre/README.md

 CJMP		| 39		|
 ILNSAVE		| 3A		| INT32 start, INT32 num
 ILNLOAD		| 3B		| INT32 start, INT32 num

+NOTE:	many of the instructions specific to ints/floats can be generalized
+		(e.g. `ICMP`, `FCMP` can be generalized to `CMP`).
+This will be done in the near future.